JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 ### Writing tests for common code

-Consider the `CurrentRuntime` type that holds the details of the platform on which the code is executed.
+Consider `CurrentRuntime`, a type that holds the details of the platform on which the code is executed.
 For example, it might have the values "OpenJDK" and "17.0" for Android unit tests that run on a local JVM.

 An instance of `CurrentRuntime` should be created with the name and version of the platform as strings, where the